upbasedev/s3compat/README.md

-## S3Compat - S3 Compat API
+## S3Compat - S3 Compatible API

 [![crates.io](https://meritbadge.herokuapp.com/s3compat)](https://crates.io/crates/s3compat)

-Rust library for working with Amazon S3 or arbitrary S3 compatible APIs, fully compatible with **async/await** and `futures ^0.3`
+### Purpose

+The purpose of this library is to be an `async-std` wrapper for S3 compatible services.

-More documentation is upcoming.
+More documentation is upcoming...